Vivek-78387/Vivek-78387/README.md

-- 👋 Hi, I’m @Vivek-78387
+- 👋 Hi, I’m Vivek
-- 👀 I’m interested in Hacking
+- 👀 I’m Ethical Hacker
-- 🌱 I’m currently Working as a Faculty of Ethical Hacking
+- 🌱 I’m currently Working as a Faculty of Ethical Hacking at IICS

 <!---